 The irony is that those who possess the forgotten spiritual gift can make a significant contribution to their church and community.
 They are usually some of the most involved people in charities and using their abilities and time to spread the gospel to the world.

 The spiritual gift of serving God as an unmarried person requires at least two things.
-The first is the power to do so must be "given" (verse 11) by the Eternal.
+The first is the power to do so must be "given" (Matthew 19:11) by the Eternal.
 The second thing required is that the person must be willing to exercise the gift and feel capable they can carry out what it demands (verse 12).

 There are several people in Scripture who were single all their life and served God, or who remained single after the loss of a mate in order to dedicate themselves to him.
 They include the prophet Daniel, Anna the Prophetess (Luke 2:36 - 38), John the Baptist, the four daughters of Philip the Evangelist (Acts 21:8 - 9), Elijah, Jeremiah the prophet (Jeremiah 16:1 - 2), the apostle Paul and, of course, Jesus Christ.